 In order to win marriage equality, the Garden State Coalition for Equality will work to gain legislative support of marriage equality legislation on both sides of the aisle.
 The coalition will mobilize supporters of equality across the state to contact legislators and conduct a non-partisan voter registration drive to get marriage equality supporters to the polls.

 Even with a strong and inclusive anti-bullying law on the books, New Jersey’s students face bullying and harassment at alarming rates.
 The coalition has hired a bullying prevention manager who will lead the Bullying Resource Center.
 The center will launch a website and hotline, produce a school climate report and resource mapping of bullying in the state, create bullying prevention training models, and convene a statewide stakeholder and youth summit.

-A growing list of coalition members includes Garden State Equality, Human Rights Campaign, American Civil Liberties Union of New Jersey, Communication Workers of America (CWA), Equality Federation, Freedom to Marry, National Gay and Lesbian Task Force and The Trevor Project.
+The growing list of coalition members includes: Garden State Equality, Human Rights Campaign American Civil Liberties Union of New Jersey, Communication Workers of America (CWA), Equality Federation, Freedom to Marry, National Gay and Lesbian Task Force, and The Trevor Project.